-157.2 an estimate of the number of passengers affected; and

-157.3 a Value of Travel Time (VoTT) of ~\$59 per hour for each passenger affected.

-- 158. Using these assumptions the annual cost of delay from under-investment is estimated as \$350m. - 159.
-After estimating these costs Sapere calculates the ratio between the estimated costs to consumers from under-investment against a range of different percentile estimates. - 160.
-Two of the estimates (using the US study and the bottom-up approach) imply higher asymmetric impacts from under-investment in the airport sector.
-They imply that these estimated costs would justify a higher uplift than for the energy sector.
-The other estimate (using the UK study) results in lower asymmetric effects and therefore potentially a lower uplift. - 161.
-From this Sapere conclude that:94
+- 180. The second method applied a bottom-up approach to the cost of delay.
+It assumed that: - 180.1 under-investment in airports results in a 5 minute delay for all flights; - 180.2 an estimate of the number of passengers affected; and - 180.3 a Value of Travel Time (VoTT) of ~\$59 per hour for each passenger affected. - 181.
+Using these assumptions the annual cost of delay from under-investment was estimated as \$350m. - 182.
+After estimating these costs, Sapere calculated the ratio between the estimated costs to consumers from under-investment against a range of different percentile estimates. - 183.
+Two of the estimates (using the US study and the bottom-up approach) implied higher asymmetric impacts from under-investment in the airport sector.
+They implied that these estimated costs would justify a higher uplift than for the energy sector.
+The other estimate (using the UK study) resulted in lower asymmetric effects and, therefore, potentially a lower uplift. - 184.
+From this Sapere concluded that:121